-Employment opportunities for graduates with engineering degrees vary depending upon field and geographic area, but are generally excellent.
+Employment opportunities for graduates with engineering degrees vary depending upon the field and geographic area but are generally excellent.
 Nationally, more than half of all job offers to college graduates are in engineering.
-Although opportunities in some fields vary considerably from year to year, the long range projection for most fields is very encouraging.
+Although opportunities in some fields vary considerably from year to year, the long-range projection for most fields is very encouraging.
 Again, it is important to remember that candidates who have two degrees often have a decisive advantage in the employment market.

-Each of the affiliated institutions provide counseling and placement services for engineering graduates.
+Each of the affiliated institutions provides counseling and placement services for engineering graduates.